What Is Indexing?

 Key idea: indexing is not “Google saving your page.”
 It’s “Google saving structured meaning derived from your page.”

-• Crawl discovers the URL.
+Crawl discovers

-• Processing interprets the page.
+Processing interprets

-• Indexing stores the extracted meaning.
+the extracted meaning.

-• Retrieval later matches it to a search query.
+later matches it to a search query.

 This is the bridge between “being online” and “being searchable.”